The Best of Kylie Minogue

 The Best of Kylie Minogue is a 2012 greatest hits album by Australian recording artist Kylie Minogue.
 It was released on 28 May 2012 by EMI to commemorate the twenty-fifth anniversary of Minogue's recording career, as part of her K25 celebrations.
 It follows the previous major compilation albums Greatest Hits (1992) and Ultimate Kylie (2004).
 It is also Minogue's only major compilation not to include any new material or to include unreleased and rare material.
 The album consists of Minogue's major hits, spanning from her 1987 debut to her 2010 album project Aphrodite.

-Upon its release, the compilation was well received by most music critics, many praising the later releases of Minogue's catalog, while it was criticized for not including most of her hit songs from the initial phase of her career.
+Upon its release, the compilation was well received by most music critics, many praising the later releases of Minogue's catalog, while it was criticised for not including most of her hit songs from the initial phase of her career.
 It peaked at number 11 in the United Kingdom, while charting inside the top forty in the Czech Republic, Ireland, Scotland and Spain.

 This compilation was superseded by 2019's Step Back in Time: The Definitive Collection with all its twenty-one tracks being included on that 2-CD set.